fluentassertions/fluentassertions/docs/_pages/exceptions.md

   nav: "sidebar"
 ---

-The following example verifies that the `Foo()` method throws an `InvalidOperationException` which `Message` property has a specific value.
+The following example verifies that the `Foo()` method throws an `InvalidOperationException` whose `Message` property has a specific value.

 ```csharp
 subject.Invoking(y => y.Foo("Hello"))